 Manage your taxes

 Filing and paying taxes is a long and painful process.
 Tax law is very complex.
 Many hidden threats can trigger tax events for you.
 There are also many opportunities to save on taxes.
-Often, your tax bill depends on your company legal status.
-Sole proprietors have different taxation rule from c-corporation.
+Often, your tax bill depends on your company’s legal status.
+Sole proprietors have different taxation rules from c-corporation.
 Speak to an accountant or tax lawyer to find out what legal status works best for you.
 To avoid missed opportunities and last-minute mistakes, you have to prepare for the filing process in advance.
 Start early.
 Keep a clean record of all your expenses.
 Track all tax filing dates.
 Remember to pay all federal and state taxes, social security, Medicare, local permits, and fees.
-Consider using a professional bookkeeping software and working with a CPA.
+Consider using professional bookkeeping software and working with a CPA.

 Risk comes in all shapes and forms – business risk, operational risk, financial risk, disability risk and so on.
 Managing the risk from different sources is a mandatory skill for any successful business owner and executive.
 External threats can impose significant obstacles to profitability and expansion but if managed successfully can create substantial opportunities for long-term growth.

-Business threats can come from new competitors, new technology, changes in consumer demand, new regulatory requirements and so on.
+Business threats can come from new competitors, new technology, changes in consumer demand, new regulatory requirements, and so on.
 Business owners have to be on top of these changes and often even drive the change.

 Financial risk can come from interest rates, volatile stock markets, and liquidity crunches.
 Macroeconomic factors can affect your clients’ ability to pay off their debt.
 Having a solid financial strategy, building buffers and managing cash will allow the business to withstand unexpected financial turbulence.